 Prospective members must independently walk around Robson Circle twice and complete an Intro hike.
 Once completed, new members should then submit their registration form and dues.

-Paper Registrations and Annual Dues Checks may be sent to: Michael Tansey, PCHC Treasurer, 3326 N 159th Ave, Goodyear, AZ 85395.
+This is an annual requirement.
+Send money electronically safely through your existing bank with Zelle, Recipient: PebbleCreek Hiking Club pchctreas@gmail.com.
+Registrations may be sent to: Michael Tansey, PCHC Treasurer, 3326 N 159th Ave, Goodyear, AZ 85395.

 Hiking Club meetings are held on the third Monday of the month (September through April).